It’s a Jell-o war 04.30.2012

 When you start talking about putting trail cameras up in April, be prepared for a few silly looks.

-… is one of my favorite pastimes.
-Moscow is full of the funniest, craziest, most beautiful and interesting people — I absolutely love it.
+People watching … … is one of my favorite pastimes.
+Moscow is full of the funniest, craziest, most beautiful and interesting people — I absolutely love it. — Britt

 Rape is a horror we like to pretend exists only in movies or novels, but the fact is it’s a reality that occurs even within the University of Idaho community.

-People all around the world, especially Americans, are constantly told the planet is going to fry and everyone and everything is going to die because humans are depleting the ozone layer via air conditioners, TVs, …
+People all around the world, especially Americans, are constantly told the planet is going to fry and everyone and everything is going to die because humans are depleting the ozone layer via air conditioners, TVs, automobiles, computers, industries, logging, etc. In essence, because of mankind’s technological advances we are going to kill the Earth and …

 Students have the opportunity to get involved with the Women’s Center and everything it does by becoming an intern.